India’s Shukrayaan orbiter to study Venus for over four years, launches in 2024

 The mission’s primary science objectives are to map Venus’ surface and subsurface while studying the planet’s atmospheric chemistry and interaction with the solar wind.

-Shukrayaan’s flagship instrument is an improved version of the rather excellent dual frequency synthetic aperture radar ISRO built for the Chandrayaan-2 spacecraft currently orbiting the Moon.
+Shukrayaan’s flagship instrument is an improved version of the rather excellent dual frequency synthetic aperture radar ISRO built for the Chandrayaan 2 orbiter currently around the Moon.
 Antonita said Shukrayaaan’s radar payload will have up to four times the resolution of NASA’s Magellan orbiter, a Venus mapper launched in 1989.
 Notably, Shukrayaan will also carry a ground penetrating radar, making it the first to map Venus’ subsurface.
 These observations would help scientists better understand Venus’ geology and evolution.

 Roughly 100 kilograms of Shukrayaan’s 2.5-ton mass is set aside for scientific instruments, according to the call for instrument proposals ISRO issued two years ago soliciting payloads from India and abroad.
 The open call for instruments marks a return to the approach ISRO took with Chandrayaan-1, the lunar orbiter it launched in 2008 carrying six instruments from countries other than India.
 The 2013 Mangalyaan and 2019’s Chandrayaan 2 missions, in contrast, carry only indigenous instruments.